At a crossroads: New York’s status as a global fashion capital

 Powerful trends transforming the industry

-New York City’s fashion industry has a rich heritage (see sidebar, “What makes New York fashion unique”).
-However, according to research conducted by McKinsey and the Partnership for New York City,4 the health of the industry has fundamentally changed.
-Analysis of interviews with industry leaders and reviews of economic data through 2023, fashion media, and third-party studies points to key indicators of the New York fashion sector’s vulnerability.
+New York City’s fashion industry has a rich heritage (see sidebar “What makes New York unique in the fashion world”).
+However, according to research conducted by McKinsey and the Partnership for New York City,4 the health of the industry in New York has fundamentally changed.
+Through interviews with industry leaders and reviews of economic data through 2023, fashion media, and third-party studies, we identified key indicators reflecting the New York fashion sector’s vulnerability.

-This research shows that the local industry’s inflation-adjusted gross regional product—the final market value of all fashion goods and services produced in NYC—started to decline in 2014.
+Our research shows that the local industry’s inflation-adjusted gross regional product—the final market value of all fashion goods and services produced in New York City—started to decline in 2014.
 After a sharp drop of 19.6 percent from 2019 to 2020, the industry has yet to recover (Exhibit 1).5

 1

-Employment in the industry has been shrinking for a decade, and the COVID-19 pandemic hit local fashion industry workers especially hard (Exhibit 2).6 The industry now employs 50,000 fewer people than it did just ten years ago, with declines of 30 to 50 percent in apparel and textile manufacturing jobs alone.7 Overall, fashion’s recovery has lagged that of other sectors, such as health services, education, and leisure and hospitality.8
+Employment in the industry has been shrinking for a decade, but the COVID-19 pandemic hit local fashion industry workers especially hard (Exhibit 2).6 The industry now employs 50,000 fewer people than it did just ten years ago, with declines of 30 to 50 percent in apparel and textile manufacturing jobs.7 Overall fashion’s recovery has lagged that of other sectors, such as health services, education, and leisure and hospitality.8

 2